elizabethdrew/restaurant-review-be/README.md

 ```

-Navigate to the project root directory and build the project, skipping the tests:
+Navigate to the project root directory and build the project with seed data:

 ```
-mvn spring-boot:build-image -Dmaven.test.skip=true
+mvn spring-boot:build-image -Dspring-boot.run.profiles=local

 ```